Frequently Asked Questions

-No. The only exceptions would be if you wish to work for a time as a COTA or if you wish to have it as a fall-back plan.
+No. The only exception would be if you wish to work for a time as a COTA or if you wish to have it as a back-up plan.
 To do that plus get all the prerequisites for our program probably would take you three years.
 The best reason for completing a COTA program is that you have chosen that as your career.
 Certain individuals who are COTAs do decide to return to school to become OTRs, but that is the exception rather that the rule.
-Like volunteer experience, work experience as a COTA or PTA may give you a slight edge in admission, but you will have to weigh for yourself the costs and benefits of taking this route.
+Like volunteer experience, work experience as a COTA or PTA may give you a slight edge in admission, but you will have to weigh the costs and benefits of taking this route for yourself.

 Yes, especially elective courses in Anatomy, Kinesiology, comparative vertebrate and human physiology.
 Even if you have A’s and B’s in your required science courses, you could benefit from additional coursework.
 If you have all C’s in your science courses, you definitely should take additional science coursework.
 The advanced science courses at the UT Health Science Center are difficult.
 Students must have a very strong background to be successful in completing these courses.

-Higher-level biology courses may substitute if the lab requirement is met.
+Higher-level courses may substitute for general requirement is met.

 No. Students need an understanding of development from conception to death.
 Discuss with your advisor the possibility of other departments, such as education, offering this course.
 If there is a question, you may submit a copy of the course syllabus with your application.
 You may also take the psychology sequence, which is two courses in some institutions.

-No. At this time we only have a full-time program.
+No, At this time we only offer a full-time program.